dush999/FlutterTesting/README.md

 Project used to showcase the Automate UI testing and integration testing

-## App has the following screens/UIs
+## App constains the following screens/UIs
 1. A screen with two tabs.
 Clicking on tabs will change the content of the screen.
 2. A text is shown under the first tab
 3. A button is shown under the second tab.
 Clicking on the button will show a Snackbar with message 'Button is clicked'